GDI-foundation/GDI.foundation/README.md

 #### Are we making a profit?
 No, were are a nonprofit foundation.
 We rely on contributions in the form of donations, sponsorships and participating members

+We are currently moving our entire infrastructure to a new secure platform.
+<You can reach us via webmaster[at]GDI.foundation.
+And this is our PGP key: https://keybase.io/GDI_FDN/key.asc

+Our latest publications are hosted here: https://github.com/GDI-foundation/website/tree/master/archive